Economy of Ukraine

-The depression during the 1990s included hyperinflation and a fall in economic output to less than half of the GDP of the preceding Ukrainian SSR.
-GDP growth was recorded for the first time in 2000, and continued for eight years.
-This growth was halted by the global financial crisis of 2008.
-The Ukrainian economy recovered and achieved positive GDP growth in the first quarter of 2010.
-In the early 2010s, Ukraine was noted as possessing many of the components of a 'major European economy': rich farmlands, a well-developed industrial base, highly trained labour, and a good education system.
-It also has important mineral resources.

-In October 2013, the Ukrainian economy lapsed into a recession.
+In October 2013, the Ukrainian economy lapsed into another recession.
 The previous summer, Ukrainian exports to Russia substantially declined due to stricter border and customs control by Russia.
-The early 2014 annexation of Crimea by Russia, and the war in Donbas that started in the spring of 2014 severely damaged Ukraine's economy and severely damaged two of Ukraine's most industrial regions.
+The early 2014 annexation of Crimea by Russia, and the war in Donbas that started in the spring of 2014 severely damaged Ukraine's economy and two of Ukraine's most industrial regions.
 In 2013, Ukraine saw zero GDP growth.
 Ukraine's economy shrank by 6.8% in 2014, and this continued with a 12% decline in GDP in 2015.
 In April 2017, the World Bank stated that Ukraine's economic growth rate was 2.3% in 2016, ending the recession.
-Despite these improvements, Ukraine remains the poorest country in Europe, which some have attributed to high corruption levels and the slow pace of economic liberalization and institutional reform.
+Despite these improvements, Ukraine remains one of the poorest countries in Europe, which some have attributed to high corruption levels and the slow pace of economic liberalisation and institutional reform.

-In April 2020, the World Bank reported that economic growth was solid at 3.2 percent in 2019, led by a good agricultural harvest and sectors dependent on domestic consumption.
-Household consumption grew by 11.9 percent in 2019, supported by sizable remittance inflows and a resumption of consumer lending, while domestic trade and agriculture grew by 3.4 and 1.3 percent, respectively.
-In 2020 GDP fell by 4.4 percent due to the COVID-19 pandemic.
-Due to the 2022 Russian invasion of Ukraine, the country's economy could shrink up to 35%, according to the International Monetary Fund.
+The Russian invasion of Ukraine in 2022 deteriorated the country's economy.
+GDP in U.S. dollar terms decreased by 18.9%.
+However, even under such challenging conditions, Ukraine's economy returned to growth the following year.
+In 2023, GDP in U.S. dollar terms expanded by 11.9%, followed by an additional 5.3% increase in 2024.